Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

-The DEP of the original program has a small number $|K|$ of scenarios for the {\NDFPP}-Binomial and {\NDFPP}-Discrete instances.
+In this section, we analyze the statistical estimators and feasible solution $\overline{x}$ of the {\SAATP} for {\NDFPP}-Binomial, {\NDFPP}-Discrete, and {\NDFPP}-Normal, which are {\MILP}s (see Sections~\ref{subsec:binomial-problem}-\ref{subsec:normal-problem}).
+In these cases, the {\DEOP} (Program~\eqref{Prog:discrete} for discrete distributions) is nonlinear nonconvex, and the linearization of~\citet{bhuiyan2020stochastic} cannot be applied.
+Moreover, note that our transformed Program~\eqref{Prog:transformed} for these variants has continuous random variables, making the explicit enumeration of scenarios impossible and requiring the implementation of sampling techniques.
+The {\DEOP} has a small number $|K|$ of scenarios for the {\NDFPP}-Binomial and {\NDFPP}-Discrete instances.
 Thus, we compute $v(\overline{x})$ for these cases.
-The number of scenarios of the DEP of the original program is infinite for {\NDFPP}-Normal because the endogenous random variables are continuous.
+The number of scenarios of the {\DEOP} is infinite for {\NDFPP}-Normal because the endogenous random variables are continuous.
 Consequently, we compute the estimator $\hat{v}_{N{'}}(\overline{x})$ of $v(\overline{x})$.
-Table~\ref{tab:saa-results} lists the experimental results of the 4- and 5-facility instances.
+Tables~\ref{tab:saa-results} and~\ref{tab:saa-results-1} lists the experimental results of the 4- and 5-facility instances.
 The over-estimator of the optimality gap $\overline{gap}(\overline{x})(\%)$ is defined as in the previous section for {\NDFPP}-Binomial and {\NDFPP}-Discrete.
 For {\NDFPP}-Normal, $\overline{gap}(\overline{x})(\%)={100\% \times [\hat{v}_{N{'}}(\overline{x})-\overline{v}_M^N]}/{\hat{v}_{N{'}}(\overline{x})}$.
 We set $M=50$ and $N=750$ for the same reason as in the previous section.
 For {\NDFPP}-Normal, we use $N{'}=5\times10^4$.
-The SAA finished for all instances before reaching 3 hours.
-The result is as follows: \begin{result} The proposed method obtained a feasible solution $\overline{x}$ with a significantly low statistical over-estimator of the optimality gap $\overline{gap}(\overline{x})(\%)$ between $-1\%$ and $1\%$ for all instances of the problem versions.
-The SAA's estimators have high confidence, as shown by the standard deviation $\hat{\sigma}_{N,M}$ of the lower-bound estimator, which is inferior to $0.5\%$ of $\overline{v}_M^N$ for all cases, and the standard deviation $\hat{\sigma}_{N{'}}(\overline{x})$ of the upper bound estimator, which is inferior to $0.2\%$ of $\hat{v}_{N{'}}(\overline{x})$ for all {\NDFPP}-Normal instances (see Appendix~\ref{app:additional-statistical-estimators} for details).
+The {\SAATP} finished for all instances before reaching 3 hours.
+The result is as follows: \begin{result} The {\SAATP} obtained a feasible solution $\overline{x}$ with a significantly low statistical over-estimator of the optimality gap $\overline{gap}(\overline{x})(\%)$ between $-1\%$ and $1\%$ for all instances of the problem versions.
+The {\SAA}'s estimators have high confidence, as shown by the standard deviation $\hat{\sigma}_{N,M}$ of the lower-bound estimator, which is inferior to $0.5\%$ of $\overline{v}_M^N$ for all cases, and the standard deviation $\hat{\sigma}_{N{'}}(\overline{x})$ of the upper bound estimator, which is inferior to $0.2\%$ of $\hat{v}_{N{'}}(\overline{x})$ for all {\NDFPP}-Normal instances (see Appendix~\ref{app:additional-statistical-estimators} for details).
 The computational time was, on average, around 1500s for {\NDFPP}-Binomial, 3000s for {\NDFPP}-Discrete, and 1200s for {\NDFPP}-Normal. \end{result}